Practitioner Insights on Fairness Requirements in the AI Development Life Cycle: An Interview Study: Methodology

+\imp{ The participants in this study were selected to represent practitioners actively involved in AI/ML system development, deployment, evaluation, or management within software projects (screening criterion).
+Throughout the recruitment process, each potential participant was asked to confirm their use of AI/ML in the software systems they were involved in.
+We only considered individuals who confirmed hands-on or decision-level involvement in AI/ML projects.
+This confirmation was based on information shared through their professional profiles and descriptions of projects they had worked on.
+Individuals who indicated that their knowledge of AI/ML was theoretical, limited, or not directly tied to practical project involvement were excluded based on these inclusion/exclusion criteria (screening criterion).
+Therefore, interviews were scheduled only with those who demonstrated concrete experience in AI/ML systems (sampling strategy). }

-Table~\ref{demographics} shows \total participants from various roles and domains of AI / ML, recruited via LinkedIn and contacts.
-Nine out of the~\total participants were female (representing $\approx$ 35\% of all participants).
-This reflects a lower, but expected, representation due to the overall gender imbalance in computer science / software engineering department~\cite{cheryan2017some}, where most practitioners are generally men, in spite of the gradual increase of female participation.
-The majority of participants hold either a Bachelor or Masters degree (13 and 10 participants, respectively), with Bachelor being slightly more common; PhD holders (only three participants) are notably fewer.
-Practitioners are based in \countries countries (Column `Country').
-Participants experience (Column `Exp (years)') ranges from six months to 18 years, with an average of $\approx$ 4.5 years.
-Their experience in AI/ML models varies across levels, comprising six junior ($\le 2$ years), 14 mid-level (2.5–5 years), three senior (6–9 years), and three highly senior (10+ years) professionals.
+Table~\ref{demographics} shows \total participants from various roles and domains of AI/ML.
+Nine out of the~\total participants were female (representing $\approx$ 35\% of all participants). \imp{This reflects a lower representation consistent with the overall gender imbalance in computer science and software engineering departments~\cite{cheryan2017some}, where most practitioners are men, despite the gradual increase in female participation.} The majority of participants hold either a Bachelor or Masters degree (13 and 10 participants, respectively), with Bachelor being slightly more common; PhD holders (only three participants) are notably fewer. \imp{Practitioners are based in \countries countries (Column `Country' indicates the location(s) in which the AI/ML projects discussed during the interview were conducted, where some participants reported multiple countries due to cross-national project involvement).} \imp{While we did not systematically collect data on the overall company size or the organizational maturity, most participants work in teams of 4 to 12 members, corresponding to small (4--5 members) and medium-sized (6--12 members) teams across organizations in multiple countries.} Participants experience (Column `Exp (years)') ranges from six months to 18 years, with an average of $\approx$ 4.5 years.
+Their experience in AI/ML models varies across levels, comprising six junior ($\le 2$ years), 14 mid-level (2.5--5 years), three senior (6–9 years), and three highly senior (10+ years) professionals. \imp{This range ensures representation across varying levels of expertise relevant to AI/ML software development.}